-Why is a quality after-school or summer program important for my child?
+Why is a quality Out-of-school time program important for my child?

 How do I select a quality program for my child?

-- Contact your local resource and referral agency.
+Contact your local resource and referral agency.
 They can provide useful information to help guide you in your search for quality programs. www.azchildcare.org or 1-800-308-9000, Monday - Friday, 8:00a to 5:00p.